Dorothy Grant: An Endless Thread traces four decades of a Haida haute couture trailblazer

 Grant, of course, would have a long tradition to draw on for her contemporary designs: as she’s quoted in the book as saying, “Our people have been in fashion design for millennia.”
 Intricate Haida garments long communicated knowledge and beliefs, including lineage, history, and the reverence for the natural and spiritual—traditions that carried forward despite centuries of colonization and potlatch bans.

-Throughout her career, Grant has drawn deeply on yahgwdáng, an empowering Haida philosophy of respect for self, others, and those who went before you.
+From the beginning of her career, Grant has drawn deeply on yahgwdáng, an empowering Haida philosophy of respect for self, others, and those who went before you.

 Set on her new mission to merge Haida traditions with contemporary style, Grant attended Vancouver’s Helen Lefeaux School of Fashion Design in 1987.
 In 1989, she launched the first collection for her line Feastwear—a seminal compilation of modern silhouettes hand-appliquéd with Northwest Coast formline.
 It included her iconic Eagle Bolero and a Full Circle Skirt, and instantly established her as a fashion force.
-It was a time, she reflects, when no other Indigenous designers were launching and branding themselves on such a big scale.
+It was a time, she reflects, when no other Indigenous designers were launching and branding themselves on such a large scale.

 “For that fashion show in 1989, I had done everything properly—I hired a publicist and a stylist, and all the things that it takes to really make a fashion statement,” she says.
-“And there was a lot involved in that, I really stretched myself, but I knew that it had to have that impact for people to take notice.”
+“And there was a lot involved in that; I really stretched myself, but I knew that it had to have that impact for people to take notice.”

-The book talks about the struggle she had, at first, in taking Haida designs beyond regalia and out into the wider world where they’d be worn by non-Indigenous people.
+The book talks about the inner struggle she had, at first, in taking Haida designs beyond regalia and out into the wider world where they’d be worn by non-Indigenous people.

 “The way that I view that is, when Bill Reid said, ‘You’re not selling a ceremony, you’re selling artwork,’ it just made me want to perfect my craft more, because I would be selling to the public,” she explains.
 “For me, I wanted it to be parallel to art, fine art, and that’s what drove me.”